Food Media South, a Southern Foodways Alliance symposium, set for February 27-28 in Birmingham, Alabama, will explore storytelling in the digital era.

 new media.
 Her career has included editorial work at MSNBC, Salon, and NOLA.com.
 She is the

 editor of an anthology of bloggers’ responses to Hurricane Katrina, which is forthcoming from

 Dorothy Kalins was the founding editor of Saveur magazine in 1994.
 Following a tenure as the executive editor of Newsweek, she now works as a magazine consultant and a producer of cookbooks.
 She also serves as chair of the James Beard Journalism Awards committee

 John Kessler is the lead restaurant critic for the Atlanta Journal-Constitution.
 He is as prolific a Tweeter as he is an eater.

-Andrew Thomas Lee is an Atlanta-based photographer.
+Andrew Thomas Lee is an Atlanta-based photographer who published widely and well.
 He collaborates on Brother, a food-and-agriculture ’zine.